-- 4.8 The Internal Auditors will: - Disclose any impairment of independence or objectivity, in fact or appearance to appropriate parties; - Exhibit professional objectivity in gathering, evaluating and communicating information about the activity or process being examined; - Make balanced assessments of all available and relevant facts and circumstances; and - Take the necessary precautions to avoid being unduly influenced by their own interests or by others' informing judgements. - 4.9 The Internal Audit Manager will confirm to the Audit Committee, at least annually, the organisational independence of the Internal Audit services. - 4.10 The Internal Audit Manager will disclose to the Audit Committee any interference and related implications in determining the scope of internal auditing, performing work, and / or communicating results. - 4.11 However, in strict emergency situations only, audit personnel may be called upon to carry out non-audit work on a temporary basis.
-If a request is made the decision to allocate resources will be the Internal Audit Manager's, who will agree clear terms of reference.
-The Audit Committee Chair or Vice Chair, the Chief Officer Governance and the s.151 officer will be advised. - 4.12 In order to further enhance independence and objectivity a regular rotation of work is usually adhered to.
-It should be acknowledged that ensuring independence and objectivity is a priority within the team; however, in some instances a conscious decision has been made to use the same auditor for key system reviews to develop expertise and specialism within the team as this adds value to the audit and reduces resources. - 4.13 Where the Internal Audit Manager has or is expected to have roles and / or responsibilities that fall outside of internal auditing, safeguards will be established to limit impairments to independence or objectivity.
+- 4.8 The linternal Aauditors will: - Disclose any impairment of independence or objectivity, in fact or appearance, to appropriate parties; - Exhibit professional objectivity in gathering, evaluating and communicating information about the activity or process being examined; - Make balanced assessments of all available and relevant facts and circumstances; and - Take the necessary precautions to avoid being unduly influenced by their own interests or by others' informing judgements. - 4.9 Internal auditors will have no direct operational responsibility or authority over any of the activities audited.
+Accordingly, internal auditors will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgment, including: - Assessing specific operations for which they had responsibility within the previous year. - Performing any operational duties for the council. - Initiating or approving transactions external to the internal audit service. - Directing the activities of any council employee not employed by the internal audit service, except to the extent that such employees have been appropriately assigned to auditing teams or to otherwise assist internal auditors. - 4.10 Appropriate arrangements are in place to limit the impairment of independence and objectivity due to the Internal Audit, Performance & Risk Managers line management of the Performance & Risk, Central Despatch and Test, Trace, Protect (TTP) services.
+The Internal Audit, Performance & Risk Manager will not scope or review internal audit activity relating to these service areas.
+The Chief Officer Governance (Monitoring Officer) will oversee any internal audit work in these areas and will approve final audit reports. - 4.11 The Internal Audit, Performance & Risk Manager will confirm to the Governance & Audit Committee, at least annually, the organisational independence of the Jinternal Aaudit service. - 4.12 The Internal Audit, Performance & Risk Manager will disclose to the Governance & Audit Committee any interference and related implications in determining the scope of internal auditing, performing work, and / or communicating results. - 4.13 However, in strict emergency / crisis management situations only, internal audit personnel may be called upon to carry out non-audit work on a temporary basis.
+If a request is made the decision to allocate resources will be made by the Internal Audit, Performance & Risk Manager's, who will agree clear terms of reference.
+The Governance & Audit Committee Chair or Vice Chair, the Chief Officer Governance and the s.151 officer will be advised.

+4.14 In order to further enhance independence and objectivity a regular rotation of work is usually adhered to.
+It should be acknowledged that ensuring independence and objectivity is a priority within the team; however, in some instances a conscious decision has been made to use the same auditor for key system reviews to develop expertise and specialism within the team as this adds value to the audit and allows effective management of resources.

-5. Scope of Internal Audit
+5. Scope of Internal Audit Activities

-- 5.1 Internal Audit must provide the Authority, through the Audit Committee, with an annual independent and objective opinion on the adequacy and effectiveness of internal control, risk management and governance arrangements.
-To that end, the department reviews, appraises and reports on: - The adequacy and effectiveness of the systems of financial, operational and management control and their operation in relation to the business risks to be addressed;
+5.1 Internal Aaudit must provide the Council, through the Governance & Audit Committee, with an annual independent and objective opinion on the adequacy and effectiveness of internal control, risk management and governance arrangements which supports the Councils Annual Governance Statement.